-Many of the documents on this website – from the Jonestown censuses which provided the data for the Who Died? list to the Edith Roller journals, but most especially the documents in this Primary Sources section – came from files released under the Freedom of Information Act.
-The largest collections – some 48,000 pages – came from the FBI.
+Many of the documents on this website – from the Jonestown censuses which provided the data for the Who Died? list to the Edith Roller journals, but most especially the documents in the Primary Sources section – came from files released under the Freedom of Information Act.